microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/choose-authentication-providers.md

 |                                                                                                        | Interactive        | Delegated Consumer/Org | [Interactive provider](#interactive-provider) |

 > [!NOTE]
-> The code snippets below were written with the latest versions of their respective SDKs.
-If you encounter compiler errors with these snippets, please make sure you have the latest versions.
-The authentication providers used are provided by the following Azure Identity libraries.
+> The following code snippets were written with the latest versions of their respective SDKs.
+If you encounter compiler errors with these snippets, make sure you have the latest versions.
+The authentication providers used are provided by the following Azure Identity libraries:
 >
 > - .NET developers need to add the [Azure.Identity](/dotnet/api/azure.identity) package.
 > - JavaScript developers need to add the [@azure/identity](/javascript/api/@azure/identity) library.